 Endometriosis is usually suspected from the history.
 Tender nodules and masses may be palpable or visible on the vagina or cervix during pelvic examination.

 Pelvic ultrasound may be helpful and is typically indicated in the evaluation of undifferentiated pelvic pain.
 Visualization of an ovarian endometrioma on ultrasound can be diagnostic.
 Endoscopy of the colon or cystoscopy of the bladder may be necessary if deep seeded implants are suspected in these organs.

 In some cases, history and physical examination that exclude other likely diagnoses are enough to justify the initiation of low-risk treatment (NSAIDs, oral contraceptive pills).
-However, any degree of response to treatment should not be taken as confirmation of diagnosis.
+However, response to treatment should not be taken as confirmation of diagnosis.
 If treatment options are considered that carry more than minimal risk, laparoscopic visualization is recommended.